 Airbands BFR Cuffs

 The Vald Airbands have a really unique feature that I like.
-Each Airband has an automatic pump attached to the band, meaning there are no wires or external pumps.
+Each Airband has an automatic pump built into the band, so there are no wires or external pumps.

 The Airbands connect to an app on your phone to automatically inflate, measure limb occlusion pressure, and inflate to the desired pressure.
 That’s really cool and super easy to use.

-They’re also comfortable and so far have been durable.
+They’re also comfortable and, so far, durable.
 I may be slightly worried about the long-term durability because it’s all one unit.
 You can’t just easily replace one band or pump if something goes wrong.

 But so far, I’ve enjoyed using these and have not had any issues.